ANL-CEEESA/UnitCommitment.jl/docs/src/guides/problem.md

 - **Operational costs:** Charging and discharging energy storage units may incur a cost/revenue.
-We assume that this cost/revenue is linear on the charge/discharte rate ($/MW).
+We assume that this cost/revenue is linear on the charge/discharge rate ($/MW).

-- **Efficiency:** Charging an energy storage unit for one hour with an input of 1 MW might not result in an increase of the energy level in the device by exactly 1 MWh, due to various inneficiencies in the charging process, including coversion losses and heat generation.
+- **Efficiency:** Charging an energy storage unit for one hour with an input of 1 MW might not result in an increase of the energy level in the device by exactly 1 MWh, due to various inefficiencies in the charging process, including conversion losses and heat generation.
 For similar reasons, discharging a storage unit for one hour at 1 MW might reduce the energy level by more than 1 MWh.
 Furthermore, even when the unit is not charging or discharging, some energy level may be gradually lost over time, due to